osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ### Optional – obtain your first Let’s Encrypt certificate

 The `certbot` sidecar above continuously renews existing certs.
-For the initial issuance, run a one-shot command and then reload Apache inside the testpoint container:
+For the initial issuance, run a one- shot command and then reload Apache inside the testpoint container:

 ```bash
 # Issue (HTTP-01 webroot challenge).
 Replace values accordingly.